 - Prompt List.
 This is a list of categories that prompts stakeholders to identify additional risks in each category.

 - Checklist Analysis.
-This is list of potential risks used to help identify additional risks.
+This is a list of potential risks used to help identify additional risks.

 - Document Reviews.
 Review documents for the project and related projects.

-You may use a combination of techniques.
-For example, you might do a brainstorming exercise and follow up with review of a checklist or prompt list.
+Furthermore, you may use a combination of techniques.
+For example, you might do a brainstorming exercise and follow up with a review of a checklist or prompt list.

-5. Clarify Expectations.
 Some people think that you can read their minds.
-As I interact with executive leadership, project team members, and stakeholders, I ask about their expectations.
+As you interact with executives, project team members, and stakeholders, ask about their expectations.

 What do they desire from the project?
 What do they expect will happen during the project?
 What expectations have not been expressed by them or others?